The future of GTM starts here. Sept. 30, 2026 Register to join us

 7. Enter a deal amount.

-8. (Optional) Click Show custom fields to show your deal custom fields.
-You can fill them up as needed.
+8. (Optional) Click Show custom fields to show edit custom deal fields.

 9. Click Save.